derailed/elasticsearch/labs/lab2/README.md

-# Lab2 - Indexing primer
+# Lab2 - Bulk indexing

 ## Index using the given data file